03.Gift card traps

 - Lost or stolen cards You normally have to treat your gift card like cash – if you lose it, it’s gone.
-However, some retailers allow you to cancel and re-issue a card you’ve bought, sometimes for a fee (see table, opposite).
+However, some retailers allow you to cancel and re-issue a card you’ve bought, sometimes for a fee.
 Conditions apply, so hold onto your receipts for gift cards and jot down details such as the card number.

 - Restrictions about which shops accept the card You can usually only use a gift card in a specific store or group of stores, such as the Coles Group & Myer gift card and Woolworths Wish card.
-Shopping centre cards, such as Westfield, can be used in a wider variety of stores, but note that it’s not accepted by all stores in a Westfield shopping centre – in particular, none of the Coles group (except Kmart), Myer or Woolworths group stores accepts it.
+Shopping centre cards can be used in a wider variety of stores, but note that they may not be accepted by all stores in the shopping centre.

 - Will you get change?
-For most cards, the answer is no, but you can use the card again if you haven’t used the full amount.
-Of the cards we looked at, only the Bunnings card allows change up to $9.95, providing you with a new gift card for the rest of the difference.
+For most cards, the answer is no, but you can use the card again for later purchases if you haven’t used the full amount.

 Converting unwanted gift cards to cash